China has started drilling for oil in a part of the South China Sea also claimed by Vietnam

 Relations between China and Vietnam soured on Friday, when a Chinese platform began drilling for oil near the Paracel Islands.
 The oil rig, Haiyang Shiyou 981, is owned by state gas and oil company CNOOC.

-The Maritime Safety Administration of China (MSAC) declared a three-miles exclusion zone around the rig, while military vessels have been deployed to patrol the area.
+The Maritime Safety Administration of China (MSAC) declared a three-mile exclusion zone around the rig, while military vessels have been deployed to patrol the area.

 “At present, the number of escorting ships of China has reached 60, including military ships,” Tran Duy Hai, Vice Chair of Vietnam’s National Boundary Commission, said in a statement Wednesday.